 Since this stove provides so much heat, it can effectively heat medium-sized homes or an entire house!
-And it comes with a price tag of less than $1,500, including an adjustable high-speed blower.
+And it comes with an adjustable high-speed blower.
 It’s a bargain if you’re open to the possibility of losing a few bricks.

 Best Wood Stove Blower Buying Guide

 Time to get up close and technical with the wood stove features.
 You need to understand how they operate so that you can have the right stove for your heating needs.

 British Thermal Units (BTU)

 The first thing you need to be familiar with is the British Thermal Unit, or BTU for short.
 It is the unit of measurement that determines how much energy your wood-burning stove needs to change the temperature of a given space (2).